 Fortunately, we have already solved the headache of supporting WebP in a simple manner, with the

 auto=format parameter.
-We use the various signals available to us (including headers, user agents, and image analytics) to select the optimal image format for your user.
+We use the various signals available to us (including headers, user agents, and image analytics) to select a better format for your user if it's supported.
 We then serve this format to them and make sure the image is cached correctly.

 To use automatic content negotiation, simply add